External Ids for RDX Gene

 RDX (Radixin) is a Protein Coding gene.
 Diseases associated with RDX include Deafness, Autosomal Recessive 24 and Nonsyndromic Hearing Loss And Deafness.
-Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and Developmental Biology.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and Actin Nucleation by ARP-WASP Complex.
 GO annotations related to this gene include poly(A) RNA binding and cytoskeletal protein binding.
 An important paralog of this gene is MSN.

 UniProtKB/Swiss-Prot for RDX Gene